mlexchange/mlex_content_registry/README.md

 ## How to use
 Requirements: install [mlex\_compute\_api](https://github.com/mlexchange/mlex_computing_api)

 **Note:** This version connects to our cloud mongodb service.
-Please checkout the `main` branch for the version using a local mongo instance.
+Please checkout the `main` branch for using a local mongo instance.

 **Running content registry**
 1. Create an environmental file (.env).
 Please contact the MLExchange Team for an Mongodb Atlas access token.